lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 Entities are at the centre.
 In order to access the entities, the EntityGateway must be injected into the Use Case.
 In order to remove the explicit dependency of the Interactor on the EntityGateway, the gateway is implemented as a protocol.

-In order to transmit the results of the Interactor to the ViewController, they must be first sent to the Presenter, which in turn sends its results to the ViewController.
+In order to transmit the results of the Interactor to the ViewController, they must be first sent to the Presenter.
+The Presenter sends its converted results to the ViewController.
 Since these messages are moving away from the centre, the target classes are specified as protocols.

 The output of the Interactor is a protocol called the InteractorOutput and the output of the Presenter is a protocol called the PresenterOutput.
 The ViewController implements the PresenterOutput protocol and the Presenter implements the InteractorOutput protocol.

+If you are wondering why I have not mentioned the Use Case Input, shown in the diagram, its because it is not really neccessary, and its annoying, when trying to determine a call path.
+Even for testing, which would be its most useful use case, the concrete class' methods can be  overridden.
+Hey, you can certainly use Input protocols if you prefer.

 ### The ViewController